thoughtspot/thoughtspot.github.io/_admin/ts-cloud/scriptability.md

 {: id="update-object"}
 ## Update an object
 You can overwrite an existing Worksheet, View, Table, Answer, or Pinboard, by downloading the `TSL` file, making any necessary changes, and then re-uploading the `TSL` file.
+To update SpotApps, or collections of objects packaged together as a zip file, refer to [SpotApps]({{ site.baseurl }}/admin/ts-cloud/app-templates.html).
 To update an existing object, follow these steps.
 In this case, we are updating a single Worksheet.
 You can update multiple objects at once by uploading them in .zip file format.

 1. Navigate to the **Answers**, **Pinboards**, or **Data** page from the top navigation bar, depending on the object you want to update.